Pott Disease (Tuberculous [TB] Spondylitis)

 Progressive bone destruction leads to vertebral collapse and kyphosis.
 The spinal canal can be narrowed by abscesses, granulation tissue, or direct dural invasion, leading to spinal cord compression and neurologic deficits.

 The kyphotic deformity is caused by collapse in the anterior spine.
 Lesions in the thoracic spine are more likely to lead to kyphosis than those in the lumbar spine.
 A cold abscess can occur if the infection extends to adjacent ligaments and soft tissues.
-Abscesses in the lumbar region may descend down the sheath of the psoas to the femoral trigone region and eventually erode into the skin.
+Abscesses in the lumbar region may descend down the sheath of the psoas muscle to the femoral trigone region and eventually erode into the skin.

 Epidemiology